New & Used Nissan Murano: In Depth

 GET A FREE PRICE QUOTE

-The Nissan Murano is a sporty, mid-size crossover that can hold up to five.
-Since it's based on the same chassis as the Nissan Altima, the Murano is less of an SUV and more of an on-road cruiser with available all-wheel drive.See our review of the 2014 Nissan Murano for more information, including pricing and more pictures.
+The Nissan Murano is a sporty, mid-size crossover that can seat up to five passengers.
+Since it's based on the same chassis as the Nissan Altima, the Murano is less of an SUV and more of an on-road cruiser with optional all-wheel drive.See our review of the 2014 Nissan Murano for more information, including pricing and more pictures.

 As Nissan's very first crossover, the Murano has never been a truck-based sport-utility, though that category has dwindled fast--even Nissan's own, larger Pathfinder is now based on car underpinnings.
 These days, the Nissan Murano sits neatly in the lineup between the lookalike but smaller Nissan Rogue and the Pathfinder.
 It's now on its second generation, which was launched as a 2009 model.